Lulech23/WinShot/README.md

 All functionality is handled by the Xbox Game Bar.
 Configure in **Windows Settings > Gaming > Xbox Game Bar** for best results (leave shortcuts as their defaults).

 ## Known Issues
+* **Windows Defender falsely identifies WinShot.exe as a virus**
+  * This is _extremely_ common for remapper scripts.
+After all, we're altering the behavior of your keyboard.
+But that's you're here for, no?
+  * First, take a look at the source code to see for yourself whether anything nefarious is going on.
+Once you're satisfied, add an exception to Windows Defender to allow WinShot through.
+You may have to re-download if the original file was forcibly removed.
 * **Regular Windows key shortcuts are inaccessible while WinShot is active**
   * Workaround: When not playing games, right-click the taskbar icon and check "Suspend Hotkeys"